 Today, in honor of President’s Day, we have compiled a list of all the pets that have lived in the White House.
 Each of our Presidents have had at least one pet during their term, with the exception of Chester Arthur, who is the only Commander-in-Chief to never own a pet.
 All told, 90 dogs have lived in the White House (to date), along with a number of cats (Lincoln had the first inaugural cat), a few parrots, many horses, and even a badger, bears, an alligator and a wolf.
 Without further ado, we introduce you to the Presidential Pets throughout history.
 Today we will start with Washington and run through Lincoln in honor of Presidents Day.
-Read Part Two (Presidents Johnson through Truman) and Part Three (President Kennedy through current President Barack Obama).
+Read Presidential Pets, Part Two (Presidents Johnson through Truman) and Presidential Pets, Part Three (President Kennedy through our current President, Barack Obama).

 George Washington, 1789-1797

 Washington was the ultimate animal lover.
 In fact, he once returned a British general’s dog under a flag of truce!
 He had his favorites though, and Nelson – his horse – was one of these.
 He rode Nelson when he accepted General Charles Cornwallis' surrender at Yorktown, the battle that ended the Revolutionary War.
 Here’s a list of his other four-legged family members:

 - Horses: Samson, Steady, Leonidas, Traveller, Magnolia, Rozinante, Nelson and Blueskin.
 Nelson and Blueskin were the two horses he used during the American Revolution.

 - Dogs: Drunkard, Mopsey, Taster, Cloe, Tipsy, Tipler, Forester, Captain, Lady Rover, Vulcan, Sweetlips, and Searcher (all French hounds).

 - A parrot who belonged to Mrs. Martha Washington